sujrd/suj-pusher/README.md

 # Suj Pusher Server

-This is a simple but enterprise level pusher server that can push notifications to iOS and Android devices using the APN and GCM push services respectively.
+This is a simple pusher server that can push notifications to iOS and Android devices using the APN and GCM push services respectively.

+NOTICE: This project is deprecated and no longer under development.
+With new services like [AWS SNS](https://aws.amazon.com/sns/) and [Google FCM](https://firebase.google.com/docs/cloud-messaging/) this daemon is no longer relevant.

 ## Features